Shmuma/nlp/rnn/docs/rnn.rst

 The story
 ---------
+During taking excellent
+.. _Stanford course CS224D: http://cs224d.stanford.edu/
-During taking excellent Stanford course CS224D taught by Richard Socher http://cs224d.stanford.edu/, I've faced problem 2 from lab 2 (L2P2), which is about training simple RNN predicting next word in a sentence.
+taught by Richard Socher, I've faced problem 2 from lab 2 (L2P2), which is about training simple RNN predicting next word in a sentence.

 Solution of this problem need to be implemented using tensorflow, but usage of high-level RNN classes